Magic Leap

-Magic Leap, Inc. is an American technology company that released a head-mounted virtual retinal display, called Magic Leap One, which superimposes 3D computer-generated imagery over real world objects, by "projecting a digital light field into the user's eye", involving technologies potentially suited to applications in augmented reality and computer vision.
+Magic Leap, Inc. is an American technology company that released a head-mounted augmented reality display, called Magic Leap One, which superimposes 3D computer-generated imagery over real world objects.
 It is attempting to construct a light-field chip using silicon photonics.

 Magic Leap was founded by Rony Abovitz in 2010 and has raised $2.6 billion from a list of investors including Google and Alibaba Group.
 In December 2016, Forbes estimated that Magic Leap was worth $4.5 billion.
 On July 11, 2018, AT&T invested in the company and became its exclusive partner.
 On August 8, 2018, the Magic Leap One was made available in the United States through AT&T.

 On May 28, 2020, Rony Abovitz announced that Magic Leap had raised $350 million in new funding and that he would be stepping down as CEO.
-On July 7, 2020, the company announced their new CEO would be former Microsoft executive, Peggy Johnson.
+On July 7, 2020, the company announced their new CEO would be former Microsoft executive Peggy Johnson.